 1 2 3 4

-We need to load a "bootstrap" program onto the Arduino board that’ll let us manipulate it from Ruby.
+We need to load a "bootstrap" program onto the Arduino board that will let us manipulate it from Ruby.

 - Open the